– Satyakam Ray

-- The main contention is the no mention of MSP in the bill.
-The minimum support price (MSP) is the minimum price the government ensures on certain crops the farmers get in the mandis.
+- The main contention is the lack of mention of MSP in the bill.
+The minimum support price (MSP) is the minimum price the government ensures the farmers get in the mandis on certain crops.
 But there is no provision for a law legalizing the MSP.
 PM Modi has often told it that the MSP wouldn’t be affected.
-But the farmers are demanding to legalize the MSP in government mandis.
-Even some are requesting to make MSP legal outside the Mandis as well.
-But today, the government’s stand on MSP in written form is unclear.
+The farmers are demanding to legalize the MSP in government mandis.
+Some are even requesting to make MSP legal outside the Mandis as well.
+But today, the government’s stand on MSP in written form needs to be clarified.
 Who would listen to the oral promise if any dispute occurred between the farmer and the private players?

-- According to the farmers, the so-called intermediaries, who exploit farmers, are service providers.
+- According to the farmers, the so-called intermediaries who exploit farmers are service providers.
 They do various menial jobs for the farmers, like carrying and loading produce in the mandis for a commission.
-Even share a personal relationship with farmers and work as an instant credit system for any emergency for farmers.
+They even share a personal relationship with farmers and work as an instant credit system for farmers in emergencies.
 If these people are removed from the scene, there will be a huge job loss, and the farmers will lose a helping hand.
 The ‘exploiting’ middleman narrative is way too nuanced to comprehend.
 It doesn’t mean the system is perfect.
-It’s flawed to some extent and needs reformations to eliminate the problems, not just scrapping entirely altogether.
+It’s flawed to some extent and needs reformations to eliminate the problems, not just scraping it entirely altogether.

 - Price discovery is a sensitive topic for farmers.
-Usually, in mandis, this price discovery happens where the one-one interaction with the traders is possible for farmers organically.
+Usually, in mandis, this price discovery happens where the one-on-one interaction with the traders is possible for farmers organically.
 But with the private players, there’s no clear-cut mechanism set for price discovery.
-And, it’s common sense if a deal is being done by a small-scale farmer and the representative of the big corporates, whose side is heavy on deciding the prices during the negotiations.
-It’s common knowledge that corporates work for their profits only.
+And it’s common sense if a deal is being done by a small-scale farmer and the representative of the big corporations, whose side is heavily focused on deciding the prices during the negotiations.
+It’s common knowledge that corporations work for their profits only.
 They do business, not charity.
 It’s like removing the traditional middlemen and engaging in more severe exploitation.

 2. The Farmer (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill, 2020